agentmorris/MegaDetector/classification/README.md

 ## Verifying that CUDA is available (and dealing with the case where it isn't)

-Verify that CUDA is available (assumes that the current working directory is the CameraTraps repo root):
+Verify that CUDA is available (assumes that the current working directory is the MegaDetector repo root):

 ```bash
 python sandbox/torch_test.py